-Sometimes referred to as ‘relaxation’, ‘sleep’, or ‘anxiety free’ dentistry, this comfortable care is now offered by thousands of trained dentists all over the US and Canada.
+Sometimes referred to as ‘relaxation’, ‘sleep’ or ‘anxiety free’ dentistry, this comfortable care is now offered by thousands of trained dentists all over the US and Canada.

 Sedative medication helps relax patients by slowing the action of the central nervous system.
-People remain aware of their surroundings, but are less responsive to external stimuli LIke the sound of the drill or the smell of materials.
+People remain aware of their surroundings, but are less responsive to external stimuli like the sound of the drill or the smell of materials.

 This also reduces their sense of pain.
 Sedatives aren't new; in fact, they date back thousands of years.
 Pain management is as old as medicine, and other ancient forms include alcohol, the mandrake root and opium poppies.
-The modern age of sedative medications began in the 1800s with the creation of bromides and chloral hydrate.
+The modern age of sedative medication began in the 1800s with the creation of bromides and chloral hydrate.

 The number of patients who are afraid of the dentist ranges as high as 20 percent.
-For these individuals and many others sedative medication can make oral care easier to tolerate.
+For these individuals and many others, sedative medication can make oral care easier to tolerate.
 When patients are comfortable -- but still awake -- the dentist and dental team are able to proceed more efficiently.
 Sedation dentists can often perform a number of procedures in a single appointment, without sacrificing either patient safety or clinical quality.
 Many people with hectic schedules find it very beneficial to receive necessary treatments in as little as one dental visit instead of multiple trips to the dentist.